Estimate Time7 min

 Read Viewpoints on Fidelity.com: Longevity and retirement

 Consider annuities: To cover your income needs, particularly your essential expenses (such as food, housing, and insurance) that aren't covered by other guaranteed income like Social Security or a pension, you may want to use some of your retirement savings to purchase an income annuity.
-It will help you create a simple and efficient stream of income payments that are guaranteed for as long as you (or you and your spouse) live.7
+It can help you create a simple and efficient stream of income payments that are guaranteed for as long as you (or you and your spouse) live.9

 Read Viewpoints on Fidelity.com: 3 keys to your retirement income plan